BrandonSmith710/flaskMongoEngineApp/README.md

 # flaskMongoEngineApp
 This repository features a MongoDB database interface, which was built using the flask-mongoengine ODM, and allows you to load a csv file of billionaires into a database, then query the documents by net worth or country of citizenship.
-You can also perform a breadth first search on documents, which uses a graph structure to find all documents which are connected to the query document in any way.
-Additionally delete documents or the entire collection.
+You can also perform a breadth first search on documents, which uses a graph structure to find all documents which are connected to the query document through any number of connections.
+Additionally delete documents or the entire collection, delete or create connections between documents, view all names in the database, and see first level connections of any specified document.

 Installation Instructions